UML Modeling Guide

 description String Description of an upcoming breaking change.

-activeWith String Version when a breaking change becomes active.
+activeWith String Version or date when a breaking change becomes active.

 Example: